sharkdp/numbat/book/src/cli/customization.md

 # Controls the edit mode.
 Can be "emacs", or "vi".
 edit-mode = "emacs"

+# Whether or not to use colors in the output.
+# Can be "always", "never" or "auto".
+color = "auto"

+[formatting]
+# Digit separator for large integers.
+# Common options: "_", ",", " ", "'", or "" to disable.
+digit-separator = "_"

+# Minimum number of digits before adding separators.
+# e.g., 6 means 12345 has no separator, but 123456 becomes 123_456.
+digit-grouping-threshold = 6

+# Maximum significant digits for floating-point display.
+significant-digits = 6

+# Controls the format used to display DateTime values.
+Uses strftime-style
+# format specifiers.
+Use "%.f" to include fractional seconds.
+datetime = "%Y-%m-%d %H:%M:%S"

 [exchange-rates]
 # When and if to load exchange rates from the European Central Bank for
 # currency conversions.
 Can be "on-startup" to always fetch exchange rates